sky-uk/cezanne/README.md

       config.project_name = 'awesome_app'
     end

-The should be a unique identifier.
+The `uid` should be a unique identifier.
 We use the build number, but it can be a static string if you don't need to keep multiple versions of the screenshots.

 In your tests